The Role of Women in Celtic Warfare and Warrior Societies

 Spiritual Authority and the Role of Druidesses

 Celtic women held significant power in the religious and spiritual sphere, which in turn influenced warfare and warrior culture.
-The druids, who served as priests, judges, and advisors, included women who performed vital ritual functions before battle.
+The druids, who served as priests, judges, and advisors, included women who performed vital ritual functions before battle and during conflicts.
+The intertwining of feminine spirituality with warfare was a distinctive feature of Celtic culture.

 Female Druids in Historical Sources